gpuweb/gpuweb/proposals/compatibility-mode.md

 Q: OpenGL ES does not have "coarse" and "fine" variants of the derivative instructions (`dFdx()`, `dFdy()`, `fwidth()`).
 Should WGSL's "fine" derivatives (`dpdxFine()`, `dpdyFine()`, and `fwidthFine()`) be required to deliver high precision results?
 See [Issue 4325](https://github.com/gpuweb/gpuweb/issues/4325).

 A: Unclear.
 In SPIR-V, Fine variants must include the value of P for the local fragment, while Coarse variants do not.
-WGSL is less constraining, and simply says that Coarse "may result in fewer unique positions that dpdxFine(e)."
+WGSL is less constraining, and simply says that Coarse "may result in fewer unique positions than `dpdxFine(e)`."